Sales and Marketing: Fuel for the Revenue Funnel

 Mid-Funnel Approach

-In the middle of the funnel, when buyers are beginning to understand their own needs and potential solutions, strategies should be closely choreographed between marketing and sales.
+In the middle of the sales and marketing funnel, when buyers are beginning to understand their own needs and potential solutions, strategies should be closely choreographed between marketing and sales.
 Marketing may employ an educational nurture strategy while sales provides more hands-on ways to engage and learn more.

 Bottom-Funnel Approach